The first thing to study is the building blocks of the code.

 But everything is fine again if we add a semicolon after

 Now we have the “All fine now” message and then

 It’s recommended to put semicolons between statements even if they are separated by newlines.
 This rule is widely adopted by the community.
-Let’s note once again – it is possible to leave out semicolons most of time.
-But it’s safer, especially for a beginner – to put them.
+Let’s note once again – it is possible to leave out semicolons most of the time.
+But it’s safer, especially for a beginner – to use them.

 As the time goes, the program becomes more and more complex.
 It becomes necessary to add comments which describe what happens and why.

 Comments can be put into any place of the script.
 They don’t affect the execution, because the engine simply ignores them.